 If you decide to try couch surfing in Iran, Esfahan is the place to do it.
 Boutique hotels in Esfahan are hard to come by so I stayed at Amir Kabir Hostel.
-I picked it because I wanted to meet other backpackers and its proximity to the centre of Esfahan.
+I picked it because I wanted to meet other backpackers and its proximity to the center of Esfahan.
 I didn’t want to stay in their dorm so I took the single room which is basically a closet where they put a bed.

 It has shared bathroom facilities and I wasn’t too happy with my stay there.
 But, I only paid $15 per night (breakfast included) and I got to do some laundry, exchange some money and book a tour there.
 The dorm at 10$ per night was more spacious and might be a better option if you travel solo.

 At the end of my trip, I stayed 2 nights at one of the traditional houses in Kashan.
 The Ehsan House was 60$ per night.
 Which makes it the most expensive room in my 2 weeks Iran travel budget.
 Not really worth that much money, you might want to book the dorm and still enjoy the good breakfast and restaurant and the traditional ambiance when in Kashan.